Modern attempts to revive the Sanhedrin: The dispute

-In his treatise Maaseh Beis Din, Rabbi Yosef Karo explained Maimonides' principle of "all".
+In his treatise Maaseh Beit Din, Rabbi Yosef Karo explained Maimonides' principle of "all".
 There he writes that Maimonides meant that if one Rabbi is willing to defer to the knowledge and wisdom of another Rabbi - those lesser rabbis are already included to the greater rabbis and need not be included in the count of "all" (meaning that the scholars of Jerusalem did not need to be included in the election process).
 To further show that he held that this opinion, he accepted the Semicha of Rabbi Beirav, and passed it on for several generations.

 Conclusion

 It is known that Rabbi Yosef Karo and Rabbi Moses of Trani were two of the four men ordained by Rabbi Yakov Beirav.
 The others are assumed to be Rabbi Abraham Shalom and Rabbi Israel de Curial and/or Rabbi Yoshiyahu Pinto.
 After weighing the objections of Ralbach, Rabbi Yosef Karo chose to be part of the Mahari Beirav's attempt to reinstate the Sanhedrin in his time.
-This is the source for the acronym MaRaN, which stands for the words "ordained by two hundred Rabbis" (Masa'im Rabanan Nismach).
+This is the source for the acronym MaRaN, which stands for the words "ordained by two hundred Rabbis" (Mataim Rabanan Nismach).
 Scholars never criticized Rabbi Yosef Karo for this decision.
 Though there were arguments over many years about the authority of the Shulchan Aruch until it became universally accepted, yet nowhere does one criticize Rabbi Yosef Karo for the fact that he received semicha from Rabbi Yakov Beirav and transmitted it onward.
 Rabbi Yosef Karo is known to have used his semicha to ordain Rabbi Moses Alsheich, who in turn, ordained Rabbi Chaim Vital.
 Thus semicha can be traced for at least four generations.
 Rabbi Yosef Karo, in his commentary the Beis Yosef (Choshen Mishpat 295), answered the objections of the Ralbach by recording as definitive Jewish law the Maimonides' opinion that semicha can be renewed by consensus.